How To Present A Shipping Strategy To Your Boss

 Every importer should take into account if Stink Bug Season is impacting their bottom line.
 From September to May each year, the brown marmorated stink bug (BMSB) presents a greater biosecurity risk to Australia and strict measures are implemented by The Department of Agriculture and Water Resources to ensure the protection of our native wildlife.

 Failure to prepare can cause increased costs and delays as ships arriving into Australia carrying stink bugs will have to be treated on arrival or in some circumstances will be directed for re-export.

 Have you covered all your risks when shipping, including the risks of loss or damage?
 Do you have an adequate marine insurance policy that can adequately cover you in case the worst happens?
 Are you paying for a ‘per shipment’ insurance policy when you can save by paying on an annual basis?
 Or alternatively, are you paying a high annual premium when paying on a per shipment basis would offer a reduction in spending?

 There are many risks associated with global shipping such as poorly designed packaging, vessel collision, fire and piracy.
 We discuss these risks, what insurance is available and how a policy can help you in our marine insurance blog.

-As you start to get even more detailed for during your review you may want to consider if there is an opportunity in your supply chain to reuse your containers and save on transport.
+As you start to get even more detailed during your review you may want to consider if there is an opportunity in your supply chain to reuse your containers and save on transport.

 Container recycling is a concept for businesses that import raw materials and re-export products across the globe (or vice versa).
 When you are working with significant volumes (usually 200 containers per year or more) you may want to consider a shipping line contract in which you empty your raw product from one container and immediately load a final product for export into the same container.
 Container recycling can be complex so it’s worth talking to your freight forwarder if you think this may be an option for your business.

 #3 Consolidate your review